pranayhere/articles/aws-apig-sqs-integration/README.md

 ### 5. Integrate the API ###

 5.1.
-Click on the "POST" method, in "integration type" click on "AWS service", provide region and AWS servie as "SQS".
+Click on the "POST" method, in "integration type" click on "AWS service", provide region and AWS servie as "SQS". <br />
 5.2.
-Set Path override to Queue Path created in step 1.
+Set Path override to Queue Path created in step 1. <br />
 5.3.
-Set execution role to the role created in step 3.
+Set execution role to the role created in step 3. <br />
 5.4.
-Set HTTP header with Name as "Content-Type" and Mapped from as "'application/x-www-form-urlencoded'" 5.5.
+Set HTTP header with Name as "Content-Type" and Mapped from as "'application/x-www-form-urlencoded'" <br />
+5.5.
 In "Request body passthrough" select never and click on "add mapping template", name it as "application/json" and add the following snippet "Action=SendMessage&MessageBody=$input.body".
-This step will transform yout request body to the one accepted by SQS.
+This step will transform yout request body to the one accepted by SQS. <br />
 ![alt text](images/api_intg.png)  <br />

 That's it!
 Test your API and deploy in production.